Ghnkrk/Projects/README.md

-this repo contains all the small time projects i do as i learn through my way in AIML. the folders are organized and represents the project it contains.
+This contains the projects i do with Langchain.